Jungle Emperor Leo : Leo Edition by Osamu Tezuka (Jitsugyono Nihon-sha)

 When she came to, she saw a small raccoon dog and offered it a bit of chocolate that she had in her pocket.
 The raccoon dog sniffed the morsel but then turned and left.
 She started laughing at the top of her head and shouted, Nobody has ever accepted my food.
 Why?
 Somebody tell me!
 Why?”.
 Then she tasted something sweet from the tree.
 Some kind of fruit.
 Her last thought before giving out her final breath was “I want to become a tree.
 Let me become a tree”.
 If she were a tree that bears fruit, people would eat it.
 Although Asa did become a tree, she didn’t become a fruit tree, she became a cedar tree and cedar trees don’t bear fruit…

 The second story is Nami, Who Wanted to Get Hit (and Eventually Succeeded).
 The final story is A Night to Remember.
-As with the first story, they start off quite normally but in Imamura’s world, normal doesn’t last long.
-Nami was a girl like any other but whenever someone tried to throw something at her - acorns, water balloons, a ball while playing dodgeball, she would never get hit.
+As with the first story, both start off quite normally but in Imamura’s world, normal doesn’t last long.
+Nami was a girl like any other but whenever someone tried to throw something at her—acorns, water balloons, a ball while playing dodgeball, she would never get hit.
 A Night to Remember centers on a girl who refuses to get up and walk.
-She thought that being bipedal was a waste of time and was determined to spend as much time as possible not standing up.
+She thought that being a biped was a waste of time and was determined to spend as much time as possible not standing up.

 Bizarre, weird, or strange doesn’t come close to explaining any one of these three stories.
 Imamura has created a world where you may have a hard time distinguishing between reality and fantasy.
 By the end of the book, you may even question your own reality. ~Ernie Hoyt